-Florida Roommate Agreement [Free Printable, Fillable PDF]
+Florida Roommate Agreement (Free Printable, PDF & WORD)

 A Florida roommate agreement sits in an unusual legal position because it isn’t governed by the same landlord-tenant law that covers most rental situations in this state.
 When two people are co-tenants on the same lease, neither one is technically the other’s landlord, which means Chapter 83 doesn’t apply to disputes between them and a roommate agreement florida courts would enforce is really a private contract, not a tenancy document.